Board of Directors

 Originally from Kilkenny in the southeast of Ireland, Richard started wandering the globe in his early 30s and has lived and worked in the Netherlands, New Jersey, and Singapore.
 He currently resides in California and works at Amgen Inc headquarters in Thousand Oaks.
 He has 30 years of leadership experience in the biotechnology industry, particularly in Quality, and has travelled extensively for work and personal endeavors.

 Richard has a passion for leadership, coaching, diversity and cultural studies.
 Richard believes that attitude, adaptability and empathy are key components of character, values and leadership.
 His 6 years living in Singapore and additional years travelling throughout Asia have had a particularly profound impact.
 During a visit to Siem Reap in 2016, Richard and his family discovered JWOC and the beauty of Cambodia.
-He is keen to share his passion for science with the talented teaching staff
+He is keen to share his passion for science with the talented teaching staff and students there.

 Along with his wife, Frances, they are raising 3 teens / young adults – a work in progress, like the entirety of life.
 In his spare time, Richard enjoys golf, reading, family and nature.